Mahoning County Public Health temporarily closes COVID-19 vaccine registration

-YOUNGSTOWN, Ohio (WKBN) – Mahoning County Public Health announced Thursday that they are temporarily closing pre-registration for the COVID-19 vaccine.
+YOUNGSTOWN, Ohio (WYTV) – Mahoning County Public Health announced Thursday that they are temporarily closing pre-registration for the COVID-19 vaccine.

 Health officials say they are receiving 400-500 doses per week of the vaccine and already have 15,000 people waiting to be vaccinated.